 RENTERS INSURANCE MAY COVER DOG BITE ATTACK

-It has become very common for people to rent a house.
+Today, it has become common for people to rent a house.
 In fact, a recent news article reports that a majority of houses in Minneapolis are rented.
 Since they are living in a house, usually with their family, many renters will have a dog living with them.
-Our lawyers represent many people bitten or attacked by a dog.
-The law in Minnesota if very strict that a dog owner is responsible for any injury caused by their dog.
+Our lawyers have represented hundreds of people bitten or attacked by a dog.
+The law in Minnesota if very strict about dog bite cases.
+The dog owner is responsible for any injury caused by their dog.
 When the dog owners owns their home, their homeowners insurance will pay the necessary compensation for medical bills and more.
 But what happens when the dog owner lives in a house they are renting?

 RENTERS INSURANCE FOR OWNER OF DOG